 2.A.69 The Auxin Efflux Carrier (AEC) Family

 Plants possess tissue-specific, pmf-driven, cellular, auxin efflux systems.
 These carriers are saturable, auxin-specific, and localized to the basal ends of auxin transport-competent cells.
 They may be found in various plant tissues including vascular tissues and roots.
 They are responsible for the polar (downwards) transport of auxins from the leaves to the roots.
 They also function in gravitropism.
 In fact, gravity-dependent relocation of auxin efflux carriers has been demonstrated (Ottenschläger et al., 2003).
 A single plant such as Arabidopsis thaliana possesses at least six such systems.
-Two isoforms in A. thaliana, one in vascular tissue (PIN1) and one in roots (REH1 or EIR1) have been functionally characterized as has a homologue from Oryza sativa.
+Two isoforms in A. thaliana, one in vascular tissue (PIN1) and one in roots (REH1 or EIR1) have been functionally characterized as have homologues from Oryza sativa.
 These plant proteins are 600-700 amino acyl residues long and exhibit 8-12 transmembrane spanners.

 Homologues of the AEC family are found in bacteria (E. coli, Klebsiella pneumoniae, Synechocystis, Aquifex aeolicus, Bacillus subtilis and Rickettsia prowazekii) as well as in archaea (Methanococcus jannaschii and Methanobacterium thermoautotrophicum.)
 The K. pneumoniae homologues (MdcF, 319 aas) has been implicated in malonate uptake.
 The O. oeni homologue, MleP, is a malate permease.
 The bacterial proteins are 300-400 aas in length (Young et al. 1999).